Online Master’s in Healthcare Law & Policy Programs

 - Expected Time to Completion: 18 months

-To apply, candidates must have a bachelor’s degree with at least a 3.0 GPA, and they must submit a personal statement, two letters of recommendation, a writing sample, and a resume.
+To apply, candidates must have a bachelor’s degree with at least a 3.0 GPA and submit a personal statement, two letters of recommendation, a writing sample, and a resume.
 The school considers applicants’ work experience and career aspirations, among other factors.
+Graduate school entrance exams are not required for admission.

 - Location: Phoenix, Arizona

 Duquesne University offers an online master of health administration (MHA) program through the John G. Rangos School of Health Sciences.
-The program consists of the following three concentrations: health informatics and data analytics, healthcare compliance and risk management, and population health.
+The program has three concentrations: health informatics and data analytics, healthcare compliance and risk management, and population health.

 The healthcare compliance and risk management track teaches students to identify and reduce the risk of regulatory, legal, and policy violations.
-The courses are taught by experts from the industry with considerable experience.
-Using this knowledge, students can structure programs that promote ethical business practice and minimize risks.
+The courses are taught by industry experts with considerable experience.
+Students can use this knowledge to structure programs that promote ethical business practices and minimize risks.

-While the coursework program is offered fully online, students are required to attend a three-day on-campus residency.
-This offers them an opportunity to network with faculty, classmates, prospective employers, and industry experts.
-The program faculty includes internationally renowned professors who actively practice in the healthcare community.
+While the program’s coursework is fully online, students must attend a three-day on-campus residency.
+This residency allows them to network with faculty, classmates, prospective employers, and industry experts.
+The program faculty includes internationally renowned professors who practice in the healthcare community.

 Admission requirements for the program include a four-year bachelor’s degree, a cumulative undergraduate grade point average of 3.0, curriculum vitae, an essay and a statement of purpose, letters of recommendation, and TOEFL scores for international students.
 Previous work experience or GRE is not required for admission.

-Made up of 42 credit-hours, the program is designed to make students knowledgeable preparing them to redefine the future of healthcare.
+Made up of 42 credits, the program is designed to make students knowledgeable, preparing them to redefine the future of healthcare.

-The curriculum includes courses such as healthcare human resources management, healthcare economics and policy, healthcare marketing and strategic planning, healthcare law and ethics, and healthcare information systems.
+The curriculum includes courses in healthcare human resources management, healthcare economics and policy, healthcare marketing and strategic planning, healthcare law and ethics, and healthcare information systems.

-Students learn how to design, develop, and adopt IT-based innovations for improving healthcare delivery.
-Through the coursework, they also explore major issues in health promotion and disease prevention, discuss epidemiological concepts, learn how to identify the risk of policy, regulatory or legal violations, and develop programs for mitigating risk.
-Graduates of this program go on to work for leading companies, nonprofits and public institutions, and more.
+Students learn to design, develop, and adopt IT-based innovations to improve healthcare delivery.
+Through the coursework, they also explore major health promotion and disease prevention issues, discuss epidemiological concepts, learn how to identify the risk of policy, regulatory, or legal violations, and develop programs for mitigating risk.
+Graduates of this program work for leading companies, nonprofits and public institutions, and more.

 - Location: Pittsburgh, Pennsylvania

-Students pursuing an online graduate-level health law and policy education at Hofstra University have the chance to link up with the Gitenstein Institute for Health Law and Policy, a school where students, faculty, and industry leaders collaborate to make positive changes in the national healthcare system.
+Students pursuing an online graduate-level health law and policy education at Hofstra University can link up with the Gitenstein Institute for Health Law and Policy.
+In this school, students, faculty, and industry leaders collaborate to make positive changes in the national healthcare system.
 Hofstra University’s Maurice A. Deane School of Law offers two master’s programs in health law and policy.
-Students with a law degree (JD or LLB) can enroll in the master of laws program, while students without a law degree can enroll in the master of arts program.
+Students with a law degree (JD or LLB) can enroll in the master of law program, while students without a law degree can enroll in the master of arts program.

 - Location: Hempstead, New York

 Seton Hall created the Center for Health & Pharmaceutical Law & Policy to provide comprehensive education on how law and policy interact and impact the healthcare and life sciences industries.
-The master of science (MS) in jurisprudence program has consistently ranked in the top ten in the nation and offers students the ability to specialize in several fields, including health and hospital law.
+The online master of legal studies degree allows students to specialize in several fields, including health and hospital law.

 - Location: Newark, New Jersey